 Different notes for different folks, as the saying goes.
 These apps accommodate people of varying tech savviness and with differently-wired brains with their own ways of memorizing things.
 Work out which one suits you best and run with it.

-This article was first published in December 2011 and was updated in December 2017.
+This article is first published in Dec 2017, and was updated in April 2019.